IQVIA-ML/TreeParzen.jl/README.md

 Each `HP.*` function needs to be given the name again as the first parameter, and then further arguments as relevant to the function.
 [Instructions are available](docs/hyperparams.md).

 If using a dictionary form, the key is the what be the name of the parameter.
-Additionall, elements of the space can be nested inside each other.
+Additionally, elements of the space can be nested inside each other.
 Here is an example:

 ```julia
 using TreeParzen